-The results of the determinate high tunnel tomato, butternut squash, sweet corn and pepper trials were reported at the Annual Meeting of the Maine Vegetable & Small Fruit Growers Association at the Maine Agricultural Trades Show in Augusta on January 14, 2015.
+The results of the lettuce, carrot, butternut squash, sweet corn, and pumpkin trials were reported at the Annual Meeting of the Maine Vegetable & Small Fruit Growers Association at the Maine Agricultural Trades Show in Augusta on January 15, 2016.
 In addition to an illustrated talk, participants were given handouts with the results for later reference.